 We continue to offer a varied programme on staff development days which focus on learning and teaching, equalities and developing skills.
+In the current year, these sessions focussed on training for online learning tools in response to the changes which were required to the teaching environment as a result of COVID-19.
 We open staff development sessions to staff at New College Lanarkshire.